beartype/beartype/doc/src/api_decor.rst

 .. # Child reStructuredText (reST) document detailing the public-facing API of
 .. # the @beartype.beartype decorator and associated data structures.

+.. # ------------------( TODO                                )------------------
+.. # FIXME: Split this overly large and increasingly unreadable document into
+.. # the following two documents:
+.. # * "api_decor.rst", containing *EVERYTHING* in this document up to but not
+.. #   including the "Beartype Configuration API" subsection.
+.. # * "api_conf.rst", containing *EVERYTHING* in this document at and after the
+.. #   "Beartype Configuration API" subsection.
+.. #
+.. # Sadly, doing so appears to be currently infeasible.
+Why?
+Because Sphinx
+.. # currently does *NOT* permit "py:module::" directives to be distributed
+.. # across multiple documents.
+Ideally, the "api_conf.rst" document would be
+.. # prefixed by a "py:module::" directive resembling:
+.. #     .. py:module:: beartype
+.. #        :noindexentry:
+.. #
+.. # Sadly, even Sphinx 7.0.1 fails to support that:
+.. #     /home/leycec/py/beartype/doc/src/api_conf.rst:12: ERROR: Error in "py:module" directive:
+.. #     unknown option: "noindexentry".
+.. #
+.. #     .. py:module:: beartype
+.. #        :noindexentry:
+.. #
+.. # The ":noindexentry:" option is required to avoid indexing conflicts between
+.. # the two documents while still preserving cross-references as expected.
+.. #
+.. # Consider submitting an upstream Sphinx feature request for this.

 .. # ------------------( METADATA                            )------------------
 .. # Fully-qualified name of the (sub)package described by this document,
 .. # enabling this document to be externally referenced as :mod:`{name}`.